opheliaau/blog-template/_posts/2024-06-16-feature-development.md

 <tr>
 <td markdown="span" style="vertical-align:top">Show who is in the room lobby</td>
 <td markdown="span" style="vertical-align:top">
-	- Game lobby dynamically updates when a new player joins the room with the new player’s name<br>
+	- Game lobby dynamically updates when a new player joins the room with the new player’s name.<br>
-	- New players are added in order<br>
+	- New players are added in order.<br>
-	- Show when the game is full and prompt to fill the room when it is not full<br>
+	- Show when the game is full and prompt to fill the room when it is not full.<br>
 </td>
 </tr>
 <tr>